Total Merchant Services Review

-Now based out of a Woodland Hills, California, in their brand new (2013) headquarters, TMS serves about 100,000 merchants, making them a medium-large provider.
-While there are certainly many larger (Elavon serves 1.2 million merchants, to give you an idea of the volume large providers deal with), 100,000 accounts is enough to demonstrate their use of independent agents.
-In fact, they have a pretty convincing website to recruit independent sales agents (ISAs), maybe even better than their main site.
+While there are certainly many larger companies (Elavon serves 1.2 million merchants, to give you an idea of the volume large providers deal with), 100,000 accounts is enough to merit the use of independent agents, apparently.
+In fact, the company has a pretty convincing website to recruit independent sales agents (ISAs), maybe even better than their main site.

 Read the full review below for more details, or take a look at our comparison chart to see the best of the best in the industry.